 It is a natural bog which has built up over 12,000 years.
 The bog was formed when the glaciers melted in the last ice age.
 It left a huge lake of water which eventually filled with vegetation and sediment.
 This in turn created a peat bog.
 The peat was dug for many years until the 1960’s for fuel, which has left small ponds and lakes behind.
 Perfect habitat for wildlife!
 So much so, that we definitely weren’t expecting to see the amount of wildlife that we did.

 The lizards we have here aren’t very big, they grow to around 15cm which was about the size of the male below.
 We don’t have any exotic creatues here in the UK, these are just ‘common lizards’ but beautiful all the same.
 We also saw an abundance of Dragonfly and Damsel fly.
 I did get a couple of photos…but they don’t sit still for long thats for sure!

-We hope that you have enjoyed viewing our Art Studio Blog.
-Why not sign up to our Monthly newsletter accessible at the bottom of our website which comes out on the 1st of each month.
-You can catch up on all of the portrait stories and news from our Art Studio!
-Please don’t forget to subscribe to our Youtube Channel too, share, like and follow our social media and you are more than welcome to comment below, we love hearing from our readers!
+Are you enjoying our blog?
+Why not sign up to our Melanie’s Monthly News, which comes right into your inbox each month!
+You can sign up at the bottom of our website or at the top of the blog.
+Please don’t forget to subscribe to our YouTube Channel too.
+You are more than welcome to comment below, we love hearing from our readers!